 During menopause, women experience different changes in hormones.
 It is inevitable, but it doesn’t mean that there isn’t anything that can be done about it.

-For a start, it is good to understand better at least what exactly happens and how to spot hormonal imbalance.
+For a start, it is good to understand better at least what exactly happens and how to spot hormonal imbalance symptoms.

 Menopause itself shouldn’t be viewed as some disease, although it has a wide variety of symptoms.
 Menopause occurs when ovarian follicles that contain eggs begin to fall off quicker.
 Follicles become less sensitive to follicle-stimulating hormone, and thus ovulation becomes less frequent until at the end it disappears.